This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The dubrow diet:

 It is another of the considered best diets to lose weight.
-Think of it as intermittent fasting 2.0, only a little more complicated.
+Imagine it as intermittent fasting 2.0, only a little more complicated.

 In it, there are three windows:

-You should eat within a 12, 14 or 16 hour period, depending on which phase you are in.
+You should eat within a period of 12, 14 or 16 hours, depending on the phase you are in.
 But what you eat changes with each phase.

 Based on intermittent fasting, this style of diet has some evidence that it may work for some people.
-But it certainly isn't going to suit every personality and the initial stage is intense.
+But it certainly won't suit all personalities and the initial stage is intense.

-The good thing about this diet is that interval eating helps you get into a fat-burning state that leads to increased energy and cell turnover, a process called autophagy.
+The great thing about this diet is that interval eating helps you enter a fat-burning state that leads to increased energy and cell renewal, a process called autophagy.

-An example are: carbohydrates rich in fiber, lean proteins, fruits and vegetables.
+An example is: high-fiber carbohydrates, lean proteins, fruits and vegetables.

-WW indicates a move away from diet culture and toward the wellness sphere.
+WW signals a move away from diet culture and toward the wellness sphere.

-They are not classified as a diet, but rather as a healthy living program that includes food, activity, and mindset.
-They promote a lifestyle change.
+They are not classified as a diet, but rather a healthy living program that includes food, activity, and mindset.
+They promote a change in lifestyle.

 It doesn't matter what your goal is: lose weight, eat healthier, move more, develop a positive mindset, or all of the above.
 This program will provide you with science-based solutions that fit your life.